Yoon Yoon: Career

-Yoon Yoon started as a child actress because of her visit to her grandmother's shooting.
+Yoon Yoon started acting as a child because of her visit to her grandmother's shooting.
 Although she started at three years old, she can do continuously at her six years of age.
 In 2012, she won the Special Myanmar Academy Award for Best Child Actress with the film Tein Min Tha Mee Yae Dan Ta Yi.
 She stopped acting for two years because of the Matriculation Examination of Myanmar.
 From 2006 to present, she has acted in over 100 video/films and appeared in many magazines cover.

 In 2015, Yoon starred in the hit drama film I'm Rose, Darling, portrayed the role of young Htar Thakhin.
 The film was a huge commercial success and reached the highest-grossing in Myanmar.
 Yoon received acclaim for her acting performance in the drama.
 In 2016, she starred the female lead in the hit thriller series It was on Yesterday, alongside A Linn Yaung, Thu Riya and Aye Myat Thu which aired on MRTV-4 on 2 January 2017.
 Yoon's portrayal of the character earned praised by fans for her acting performance and character interpretation, and experienced a resurgence of popularity.
 In 2018, she starred in the television series Shwe Min Tha Mee Nae Lu Lain (Princess and Crook), where she played the leading role with Tyron Bejay and Ye Mon which aired on Myawaddy TV on 23 March 2018.